catalyst-cooperative/pudl/docs/data_access.rst

 the bottom left of the page.

-If you're not after a *specific* version, but rather the *latest stable version*, you can find them `AWS Open Data Registry
+If you're not after a *specific* version, but rather the *latest stable version*, you can find it in the `AWS Open Data Registry
 <https://registry.opendata.aws/catalyst-cooperative-pudl/>`__, in the
 ``stable/`` namespace.
 You can run ``aws s3 ls --no-sign-request s3://pudl.catalyst.coop/stable/`` to see what's available.